Skip to main content

 Guidelines for Catch and Release Records

 Only fish caught in publicly-accessible waters with legal fishing methods during an open season are eligible for State Records.
 All applicants must have a valid Idaho fishing license at the time the fish was caught.
 No records will be awarded for fish caught during salvage seasons or at private pay-to-fish facilities.
+No records will be awarded for fish caught with nets or traps.

 Total length graphic / Fish artwork © Joseph R. Tomelleri, All rights reserved